-My team are halfway through developing an approach to computational reasoning that represents interactions between systems as systems.
-I’ve led other interdisciplinary projects but never with members that have such dramatically different knowledge: neuroscience, narrative analysis, computer science, biology and design.
+My team are halfway through developing an approach to computational reasoning that represents interactions between whole systems, such as neural circuits and cognition.
+I’ve led other interdisciplinary projects but never with such dramatically different disciplinary members: neuroscience, narrative analysis, computer science, biology and design.
 As a visual example, consider the different modes of modeling we each use, below.
 One of our goals is to bring the strengths of these methods together:

-So as well as addressing our funded problem, we’ve also been working on the meta-issue of how to meaningfully synthesize our ideas.
-Without this, we can’t even discuss the project.
-It is also the only way we can go a step further, and innovate together.
+So as well as addressing our funded problem, we’ve also been working on the meta-issue of how to integrate our ideas.
+Without this, we can’t even discuss the project, let alone innovate.

-To di this, we have to build a new space of discussion, in which we know how to relate our diverse knowledges.
-I’ve started to refer to this synthesized space as a shared story.
+This requires the construction of a new space, one we all own.
+I’ve started to refer to this space as a shared story.
 I’m thinking of something particular from narrative analysis in using this phrase.
-I make animated models of how meaning is woven from fragments of existing knowledge, step-by-step, in an unfolding story.
+I make animated models of how inferences are woven together, step-by-step, in an unfolding story.
 In this example from Red Riding Hood as a Dictator Would Tell It, the process of integration is gradual and piecemeal, and eventually produces a new frame of reference, one that shows how fairytale and dictator contexts can be connected in this one instance.
-This piecemeal assembly is the job of narrative – to reveal and connect information in such a way that unexpected circumstances or novel ideas can be comprehended.
-It forms a new context.
+This is the job of narrative – to reframe and reassemble information in such a way that unexpected circumstances or novel ideas can be comprehended.
+Storytelling forms a new context.

 Department of Energy dumping toxic waste at Hanford, Oregon.